croz-ltd/klokwrk-project/support/documentation/article/response-format/responseFormat.md

 In `kolkwrk-project`, the general response metadata structures are implemented in classes of `org.klokwrk.cargotracker.lib.boundary.api.metadata.response` package from `cargotracking-lib-boundary-api` module.
 The general response metadata format can be extended for specific outbound channels, if needed.
 Those extensions communicate additional metadata required for seamless response handling tied to some concrete protocol.
-For example, we can find HTTP-specific response metadata format extensions in the `org.klokwrk.cargotracker.lib.web.metadata.response` package of `cargotracking-lib-web` module.
+For example, we can find HTTP-specific response metadata format extensions in the `org.klokwrk.cargotracking.lib.web.metadata.response` package of `cargotracking-lib-web` module.

 Now, we'll take a look how the response format looks like for various response types.
 All following examples are presented with a typical web outbound channel in mind.
 It means that some parts of the